CIVIL REGISTRY SERVICES

 Additional Requirements:

-If Parents were married only after the child’s birth, submit an Affidavit of Legitimation with PSA issued Birth Certificate of Mother.
+• If Parents were married only after the child’s birth, submit an Joint Affidavit of Legitimation with PSA issued Birth Certificate of Mother.

-Submit a notarized Affidavit of Delayed Registration of Birth (for Delayed Reporting 1 year after the date of birth).
+• Submit a Affidavit of Delayed Registration of Birth (for Delayed Reporting 1 year after the date of birth).

 *Please note that each affidavit has an additional fee of AUD$45.00